-In addition, following a detailed flora and fauna assessment conducted by Eco Logical Australia Pty Ltd (Eco Logical Australia), a proposed bridge for the SUP over Buffalo Creek (Plan 6) has been removed from the design to avoid a small area of high value saltmarsh in the vicinity.
-An alternative SUP crossing of Buffalo Creek is now proposed which will cantilever the SUP off the existing road bridge, and will avoid any impacts to the saltmarsh.
+In addition, following a detailed flora and fauna assessment conducted by Eco Logical Australia, a proposed bridge for the SUP over Buffalo Creek (Plan 6) has been removed from the design to avoid a small area of high value saltmarsh in the vicinity.
+An alternative SUP crossing of Buffalo Creek is now proposed which would position the SUP on the existing traffic carriageway, and would avoid any impacts to the saltmarsh.
+It is also noted that the only new sections of kerb and gutter which are now proposed are between High Street and Rene Street, and this avoids changes to the hydrological regime, including altering flow paths into Kittys Creek and Buffalo Creek north or Rene Street.

-2.5 The Preferred Option
+2.4 The Preferred Option

 Option 2 is the preferred alternative because it is expected to provide the most suitable outcome for stakeholders whilst keeping negative environmental and social impacts to a relative minimum.
-Appendix C shows the general arrangement plan for this Option and provides details of design drawings, noting that Plan 14 indicates that the design will be modified during detailed design in order to avoid the mature trees.
-The proposed bridge over Buffalo Creek noted on Plan 6 will also be replaced during final design with an alternative SUP crossing which will be cantilevered off the existing road bridge in order to avoid a small area of high value saltmarsh in the vicinity.
+Appendix C shows the general arrangement plan for this Option and provides details of design drawings, noting that the following changes are proposed:

+- Plan 14 indicates that the design would be modified during detailed design in order to allow retention of two mature trees; - A bridge over Buffalo Creek noted on Plan 6 is proposed to be replaced with an alternative SUP crossing which would position the SUP on the existing traffic carriageway in order to avoid a small area of high value saltmarsh in the vicinity.; and

-Under Option 2, widening Pittwater Road and upgrading the kerbs and gutters will allow for improved safety for motorists as well as increasing drainage efficiency.
-The proposed SUP will fulfil the Council's obligations under the Draft Four Year Delivery Plan 2011-2015 and Draft Ryde 2021 Community Strategic Plan and the Ryde Bicycle Strategy and Masterplan by providing better access and connection to, from and within The City of Ryde for its residents, visitors and workers.
+Under Option 2, widening the remaining sections of Pittwater Road (Figure 1.2) and kerb and gutter upgrades between High Street and Rene Street (Table 1.1) would allow for improved safety for motorists as well as increasing drainage efficiency.
+The proposed SUP would fulfil the Council's obligations under the Draft Four Year Delivery Plan 2011-2015 and Draft Ryde 2021 Community Strategic Plan and the Ryde Bicycle Strategy and Masterplan by providing better access and connection to, from and within The City of Ryde for its residents, visitors and workers.